ImageMagick/Usage-Markdown/convolve/index.md

 As before the second value '*sigma*' is required, and if set to zero you will get the linear equivalent of a '`Unity`' kernel.

-The '*angle*' allows you rotate the kernel by 90 degrees allowing you to blur an image vertically.
+The '*angle*' allows you to rotate the kernel by 90 degrees allowing you to blur an image vertically.

 ~~~
 convert face.png -morphology Convolve Blur:0x4,90  face_blur_vert.png